nus-cs2103-AY1718S2/addressbook-level4/collated/test/WJY-norainu.md

         /* Case: remove tag friends from a non-empty address book that has this tag in tag list, command with leading
          * spaces and trailing spaces
-         * -> tag removed and shows 7 person affected
+         * -> tag removed and shows 8 persons affected
          */
         String command = "   " + RemoveTagCommand.COMMAND_WORD + "  " + FRIENDS_TAG.tagName + " ";
         assertCommandSuccess(command, FRIENDS_TAG);